danielzak/blackboxchallenge/README.md

 # blackboxchallenge
-Code for the self reinformcement learning competition at blackboxchallenge.com
+Code for the self reinforcement learning competition at www.blackboxchallenge.com

-This is a self reinforcement learning submission using a neural network for the blackbox challenge at www.blackboxchallenge.com.
+This is a self reinforcement learning submission using a neural network.
 Most of the tricks from DeepMinds Atari paper are included in some form.
-If there is structure in the data it should find it eventually.
-One trick I'm using (without success it seems) is to prime the network with both random exploration as well as optimal actions using checkpoints.
+If there is structure in the data it should find it eventually :-) One trick I'm using (without success it seems) is to prime the network with both random exploration as well as optimal actions using checkpoints.

 It uses a 100 neuron neural network:
 * Has one value for a number of learning epochs with a high (but decreasing) exploration rate